linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Problem Sets/HBS Citigroup 2007-Financial Reporting And Regulatory Capital.md

 ## GLOBAL CONSUMER GROUP

 GCG was responsible for banking, lending, insurance, and investment services for individual customers and small and medium-sized enterprises.
 It was further segmented into U.S. and international consumer operations.
 In the U.S., GCG operated Citigroup's credit card services, including MasterCard, Visa, Diners Club, American Express, and private-label cards.
 GCG also made loans for real estate, autos, and education, and operated Citigroup's retail banking services through Citibank branches, CitiFinancial, and Primerica Financial Services.
 Internationally, GCG offered similar services through local retail branches providing investment and retirement services, real estate and personal loans, and sales financing.
-Broken down by service, 30% of GCG net income came from U.S. credit card services, 28% from international retail banking, 22% from international credit card services, 14% from U.S. retail distribution, and 6% from U.S. commercial banking.
+Broken down by service, 30% of GCG [[Operating Income vs. Net Income What's the Difference|Net Income]] came from U.S. credit card services, 28% from international retail banking, 22% from international credit card services, 14% from U.S. retail distribution, and 6% from U.S. commercial banking.

 ## CITI MARKETS & BANKING